deviceinsight/kafkactl/README.md

 ## configuration

+### create a config file

-1. create `~/.kafkactl.yml` with a definition of contexts that should be available
+create `~/.kafkactl.yml` with a definition of contexts that should be available

 ```yaml
 contexts: